10

 He is quite famous throughout Japan and is worshipped by many people.

 You can also go inside and go upstairs to access the statue directly.
 However, it’s not free!
-It was quite expensive (500-800yen, sorry I can’t remember exactly).
+It was quite expensive (around 800 yen).

 Of course, I went inside.